 Officials told Bertha and the other Titanic survivors they would have to go to the hospital.
 Despite her broken ribs, Bertha sneaked away and hid among the luggage.
 Then she slipped off the vessel and got lost in the crowd.
 Finally she spotted Henry and crept up behind him, covered his eyes with her hands and said, “Guess who?”

 A man on the dock gave her a felt hat, now displayed in a museum in Ireland.
-Though the train home to Providence was crowded, another man gave up his berth so Bertha could sleep.
+Another man gave up his berth on the crowded train to Providence so Bertha could sleep.

 Home, Sweet Home